emanthedataman/nicar2016_sqliteII/README.md

 ### Average
 * Find the average: adds all the numbers in the set and then divides by the total number of quantities in the set
-* Again, the GROUP BY statement is important because you need to group things that are exactly alike together, before you can calculate the average
+* Again, the GROUP BY statement is important because you need to group things that are exactly alike together before you can calculate the average
 * Average goes in the SELECT statement

  ```